Multiuser I-MMSE: Appendix B: Multiuser MMSE(snr) and I(snr) for BPSK Inputs

 \subsection{Part II}

 Due to the relation between the MMSE and the mutual information for SISO channels, the mutual information for user 1 decoded first and with a $2\sigma^2$ scaled $snr$ is given by:

-Where $\sigma^2=2$ is the sum of the noise and interference power variance on both sides of the axis.
+Where $\sigma^2=2$ is the sum of the noise and interference power variance.
 Following similar steps to the ones above, user 2 will be decoded next given (conditioned) on the knowledge of user 1 who is decoded first, therefore, the non-linear estimate of user 2 message removing user 1 message is: